 Is peanut butter good for health?
-Or is peanut butter unhealthy?
+Is peanut butter healthy?
 If you want the scoop about if eating peanut butter is good for you, read on.
-Also find out the best peanut butter for weight loss.
+Also find out the best peanut butter for weight loss!

 So whether you're Team Crunchy or Team Creamy (I'm Team Both!), keep on reading to find out if you should continue chowing down those PB&Js—or if you should switch to a different nut butter.